Jack Burkman: Other activities

 In June 2016, Burkman held an event called Lobbyists for Trump and invited all major lobbyists of Washington, D.C., to help raise money for Donald Trump's presidential campaign.
 In July 2016, he helped fundraise for Free the Delegates, an anti-Trump effort to change the delegate rules for the 2016 Republican National Convention.

 In October 2019, Burkman and Wohl announced they would investigate any rumors about candidates in the 2020 presidential election as a part of an effort they called "Project 1599".
 Any candidates they fully vetted, they said, would receive the "Burkman-Wohl Seal of Approval".

 On March 19, 2020, Twitter permanently suspended Burkman's account after he tweeted unevidenced claims about impending nationwide food shortages due to the COVID-19 pandemic.
 A Twitter spokesperson said the account had been suspended for repeated infractions of Twitter rules, including making false statements about COVID-19.

 In September 2024, Politico reported that Burkman and Wohl had been running a firm called LobbyMatic, which promised to apply artificial intelligence to lobbying.
 According to the report, the duo hid their true identities, using false names and other fabricated personas to run the company.
+Wohl went by the pseudonym "Jay Klein" while Burkman was known as "Bill Sanders".

 In September 2024, Burkman claimed on Twitter that he had taken on the role of acting campaign manager for Mark Robinson's gubernatorial campaign.
 However, Robinson quickly denied this in his own tweet, stating that "Online rumors of new hires to our campaign are just that—rumors."